square-computersetup/square-computersetup.github.io/_pages/win.md

 After connecting to your network the computer may restart, once it comes back its time to log in.

 Before continuing you will need to have been provisioned a Microsoft account by IT.
-If you haven't got the details for this please reach out to us on slack at #itsupport.
+If you haven't got the details for this please reach out to us on slack at #itsupport or reply to the IT setup email you were sent if it's your first day.

 Next you will see a __Welcome to Square, Inc.__ screen.